JohnTheSixth/crystalball/README.md

 ## How the Result is Determined

+### Determining a Loan Amount from Current Income

+1. First, a user's current annual income is divided by 12.
+This is their monthly income.
+Next, this amount by 0.01, which is equivalent to 10% of the user's monthly income.

+2. This monthly income is multiplied
+    >**NOTE:** All loan calculations are

 The user is required to answer six short questions about their grad school goals.
 These questions are then used to determine what school a user can attend.

 ### Affordability